-I conduct research to improve the understanding of tree biology, forest ecosystems and provide insights useful in management applications.
-I focus my research on field data and integrate those studies with climatological and spatial analyses to provide insights into both fine-scale ecological processes and broader regional patterns.
-The mechanisms driving global climate change and ecosystem response are numerous, therefore, the research questions I ask target understanding changing disturbance regimes and tree growth-climate responses.
-Looking back into the past and into the future, my research examines both the causes and consequences of environmental change in temperate forests with a special interest on the outcomes for forest structure, ecosystem function, resilience and management implications.
+We conduct research to improve the understanding of tree biology, forest ecosystems and provide insights useful in management applications.
+We focus our research on field data and integrate those studies with climatological and spatial analyses to provide insights into both fine-scale ecological processes and broader regional patterns.
+The mechanisms driving global climate change and ecosystem response are numerous, therefore, the research questions we ask target understanding changing disturbance regimes and tree growth-climate responses.
+Looking back into the past and into the future, our research examines both the causes and consequences of environmental change in temperate forests with a special interest on the outcomes for forest structure, ecosystem function, resilience and management implications.

 PhD, Geography, University of Victoria, Canada